 If you were to click on that ad and revisit the page, fill out a short application and submit it, then the mortgage company’s website would (or should) insert a “burn pixel” in your browser so that you no longer receive their ads.
 A burn pixel is a snippet of code that will untag you so that you no longer receive ads…one of several best practices associated with retargeting.

-Retargeting historically has most often been used, and is highly effective, in selling products with very short sales cycles…like shoes, electronics, furniture and the like.
+Historically, retargeting has been used, and is highly effective, in selling products with very short sales cycles…like shoes, electronics, furniture, and the like.

-However, the practice has gained plenty of momentum with B2B and B2C marketers that provide services with much longer sales cycles, like mortgages and technology for mortgage companies.
+However, the practice has gained plenty of momentum with B2B and B2C marketers that provide services with much longer sales cycles.